-Sheldon writes in to ask: “I would consider myself a Christian Hedonist, and I’m familiar with the scriptures that extols God’s own happiness.
-However, when I observe God interacting with hu-mans in scripture (such as Jesus in the gospels, or God with Israel in the OT), he often does not come across as outwardly happy.
+Sheldon writes in to ask, “I would consider myself a Christian Hedonist, and I’m familiar with the Scriptures that extol God’s own happiness.
+However, when I observe God interacting with humans in Scripture (such as Jesus in the Gospels, or God with Israel in the Old Testament), he often does not come across as outwardly happy.
 Am I just reading it wrong?
-Was Jesus’ time on earth just full of hardship?
-How can I address this seeming disconnect between Biblical theology that exclaims God’s full unending joy and Biblical observations of God (in his actions, speech, behavior), that seem to show Him as not all that abounding in joy?”
+Was Jesus’s time on earth just full of hardship?
+How can I address this seeming disconnect between biblical theology that exclaims God’s full, unending joy and biblical observations of God in his actions, speech, and behavior that seem to show him as not all that abounding in joy?”

-Well, Sheldon, I found this to be one of the most provocative questions I have heard, had in a long time.
+Well, Sheldon, I found this to be one of the most provocative questions I have heard in a long time.
 This really forced me to ponder some things that I hadn’t thought of before.
-So thank you and it is just a great example of how asking questions is the key to going deeper in the Bible and what we think.
-So I don’t know that I have the answer here, but I will tell you what I have been thinking about.
+So, thank you.
+It is just a great example of how asking questions is the key to going deeper in the Bible and what we think.
+I don’t know that I have the answer here, but I will tell you what I have been thinking about.

-Let’s start with the truth that we Christians are joyful and sorrowful at the same time, 2 Corinthians 6:10, “sorrowful, yet always rejoicing.”
-Even though the Bible says, “rejoice always” and surely God rejoices always, we sorrow often, maybe always, because there is always something to be sad about, without losing our joy.
+Let’s start with the truth that we Christians are joyful and sorrowful at the same time: “sorrowful, yet always rejoicing” (2 Corinthians 6:10).
+Even though the Bible says, “Rejoice always” (Philippians 4:4), and surely God rejoices always, we sorrow often — maybe always — because there is always something to be sad about, without losing our joy.
 Now I think it is this way with God.
-God can be grieved, Ephesians 4.
-He is an-gry.
-And he sympathizes with the sorrowful, weeps with those who weep, even while laughing at the wicked, Psalm 2, and rejoicing over sinners who repent, Luke 15.
+God can be grieved (see Ephesians 4:30), he is angry, he sympathizes with the sorrowful, and weeps with those who weep, even while laughing at the wicked — Psalm 2:4 — and rejoicing over sinners who repent — Luke 15:7.

-But I would end my effort to answer this question, Tony, by saying let us not forget all the places — and I have never counted them, but there are a lot — where God himself reminds us the ransomed of the Lord shall return and come to Zion with singing.
-Everlasting joy will upon their heads.
-They shall attain glad-ness and joy and sorrow and sighing will flee away.
-And that means not only ours, but God’s identifica-tion with ours will also flee away and there won’t be any of this cloud hanging over the universe like there is now.
+But I would end my effort to answer this question by saying, Let us not forget all the places — and I have never counted them, but there are a lot — where God himself reminds us, “The ransomed of the Lord shall return and come to Zion with singing; everlasting joy shall be upon their heads; they shall obtain gladness and joy, and sorrow and sighing shall flee away” (Isaiah 35:10).
+And that means not only our suffering, but God’s identification with our suffering will also flee away, and there won’t be any of this cloud hanging over the universe like there is now.